 JULIA RAPTIS (ESPOSITO)

-After working in private practice for many years now, Julia has developed a special interest in women’s health physiotherapy and particularly enjoys treating pre- and postnatal women.
+After working in private practice for many years, Julia developed a passion for women’s and men’s health physiotherapy and particularly enjoys treating pre- and postnatal women.
 This passion empowered Julia to commence her post graduate studies in Pelvic Floor and Continence Physiotherapy (completes in 2019) where she has learnt to help women (and men) across their different life stages.
-She conducts post-natal physiotherapy educational sessions to the local mother’s groups and she runs daily mums and bubs clinical exercise classes.
+She conducts post-natal physiotherapy educational sessions to the local mother’s groups and she runs daily mum’s and bubs clinical exercise classes.
 She is a strong advocate for promoting women’s health and helping new mum’s to return to sport and exercise postpartum.